A Generic Construction on Self-orthogonal Algebraic Geometric Codes and Its Applications: Preliminary

 \subsection{Algebraic functional fields}

-\qquad In this section, we provide an introduction on algebraic functional fields.
+\qquad In this section, we provide an introduction to algebraic functional fields.
 For more detailed information, see \cite{S}.
 Let $\mathbb{F}_q$ denote the finite field with $q$ elements, where $q$ is a power of a prime number $p$.

 \begin{definition}